randombenj/modern-latex-theme/README.md

 An opinionated modern latex pdf theme for university notes/papers.

+Examples of the theme are built and published as releases.
+Have a look at the **[example builds](https://github.com/randombenj/modern-latex-theme/releases)**.

 ## Installation

 To install the template and all necessary fonts simply use `make install`